wmde/wikidata-mismatch-finder/docs/UserGuide.md

 - `"pending"` - The mismatch is awaiting a review decision.
 - `"wikidata"` - The mismatching information is on Wikidata.
+- `"missing"` - The information is missing on Wikidata and correct on the external source.
 - `"external"` - The mismatching information is on the external source.
 - `"both"` - Both sources are incorrect.
 - `"none"` - None of the above.